Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 - It can take several hours to clear customs and immigration due to the large numbers of pilgrims.
 Take food and water with you.

-- Travelers with only carry-on bags will find baggage transfer at the airport much easier than will those with checked baggage.
+- Travellers with only carry-on bags will find baggage transfer at the airport much easier than will those with checked baggage.

 Between Ritual Sites:

-- The Saudi authorities apply strict schedules to Hajj operators for all travel (bus, train, and foot) between the ritual sites.
+- The Saudi authorities apply strict schedules for all travel (bus, train, and foot) between the ritual sites.
 Be prepared and expect long delays on all routes and modes of transport.

 - Trains are typically overcrowded with pilgrims waiting several hours at the train stations at Arafat and Muzdalifah on crowded platforms before being able to board a train.